 The Idaho Press reports that US Magistrate Judge Candy Dale swore in 20 people last week and 37 people on Thursday on a patio outside the James D McClure U.S. Courthouse and Federal Building in Boise.

 Without the ceremonies, the people approved for citizenship would have to wait months to become US citizens because in-person court gatherings have been halted to limit the spread of Covid-19.
 Clerk Steve Kenyon proposed the idea after seeing a photo of an outdoor proceeding during the Spanish flu pandemic.

-A federal Covid-19 response team provided Minnesota health officials with recommendations for improvements on Friday in the state's pandemic response following a recent rise in cases statewide.
+US - Minnesota: A federal Covid-19 response team provided Minnesota health officials with recommendations for improvements on Friday in the state's pandemic response following a recent rise in cases statewide.